 Examples of micro expressions during lying are flared nostrils, rapid breathing or blinking, nibbling on the lip and changes in the tone of their voice.
 These are all signs that the brain is going into overdrive trying to keep up with the lie that is being told.
 Lying liars who lie, really churn out a lot of brainpower when weaving their tangled web.

 Fidgeting while lying is common, so the best liars will actually work at keeping their bodies completely still to avoid that sort of nervous reaction, like putting their hands behind their backs.

 If eye contact is minimal and the discussion isn’t one that involves some level of embarrassment, it’s more likely that your subject may not be telling the truth.
 Avoidance of eye contact altogether or breakage of eye contact as they go into detail with their story may indicate that something is off.

 Keep in mind though.
 Some people are fidgety or avoid eye contact as a part of who they are.
 So, what you really need to ask yourself is if their posture, habits, or body language is different from their normal personality.
 You don’t want to jump the gun.

-If you’re seeking out a specific lie, a great way to begin the conversation is with neutral, simple questions about the weather, upcoming plans or anything that they would respond comfortably and honestly to.
+If you’re seeking out a specific lie, a great way to begin the conversation is with a simple, neutral questions about the weather, upcoming plans or anything that they would respond comfortably and honestly with.
 Watch for patterns in their body language when they are telling the truth before delving into the subject matter at hand.
-At that point, you should easily be able to see a shift as they answer more serious questions.
+At that point, you should easily be able to see a shift as they answer serious questions.
 Guess what?
 This is what the cops do during lie detector tests!